 Most candidates do.
 And even those who can figure out the Blueprints probably should still use a review provider.

 It would be nearly impossible to pass the CPA Exam using only the Blueprints.
 You would spend an eternity reading and memorizing all the accounting rules and laws that inform the CPA Exam Blueprints.
 Most people would not be able to absorb it all in time to pass all four sections in the 18-month window.

-Learning to apply accounting principles and analyze problems is an essential part of studying for the CPA Exam, and studying without a review provider won’t prepare you for that.
-For the past 40 years, Gleim has built a business around teaching these topics in a way that prepares candidates to pass the exam with confidence.
+Learning to apply accounting principles and analyze problems is an essential part of studying for the CPA Exam, and studying without a review provider will not prepare you for that.
+For over 45 years, Gleim has built a business around teaching these topics in a way that prepares candidates to pass the exam with confidence.
 Our courses focus on understanding concepts and learning to apply them in a variety of situations.
 This way, you can answer all the CPA Exam questions without having to read every word of every accounting rule.

 The Gleim CPA Review course incorporates the topics from the CPA Exam Blueprints into our comprehensive content to teach you exactly what you need to know to crush the CPA Exam.
-Our SmartAdaptTM technology determines your weak areas and adapts the review to fit your individual study needs.
+Our SmartAdaptTM technology determines your weak areas and adapts the review to create a study plan to fit your individual study needs.
 With Gleim, there is no guessing what’s on the exam.
 We use proven techniques to ensure you’ll pass the exam the first time.
 Check out our free CPA Exam guide and see how Gleim can help you become a CPA.